Aleks2580/Weather-app/README.md

 - Adding error handling for cases where the user enters an invalid city name or the API request fails

 ## Conclusion
-I hope you find this weather app useful and informative!
+I hope you find this weather app useful:)!
 If you have any questions or feedback, feel free to reach out.